Lakers–Clippers rivalry: 1984–2013: Lakers success and Clippers struggles

 The Clippers did not finish ahead of the Lakers again until 2004–05.
 Lakers star Kobe Bryant almost joined the Clippers that season as a free agent before re-signing with the Lakers.
 The Clippers in 2005–06 won 47 games and finished two games ahead of the Lakers.
 During the season, Bryant said that "rivalries are made in the playoffs, not in the regular season".
 In the 2006 playoffs, the Lakers built a 3–1 first-round series lead against the Phoenix Suns before losing 4–3, spoiling a potential crosstown matchup with the Clippers in the second round.
 The Clippers’ second-round series against Phoenix drew higher television ratings in Southern California than the Lakers’ first-round loss to Phoenix.
-They missed the conference finals by one game, losing 4–3 to the Suns.
+They missed the conference finals by one game, losing 4–3 to the Suns akin to the Lakers losing to the Suns 4–3 earlier in the first round.

 Prior to a matchup in 2008 with the Lakers at 3–0 and the Clippers 0–4, the Los Angeles Times wrote that "even the involved parties have trouble referring to this thing as a rivalry."
 Lakers coach Phil Jackson said the two teams were "always going to be a rivalry" yet on many occasions, he picked on the Clippers' often poor record.